harvard-cs263/harvard-cs263.github.io/rst/writeup-buffer-overflows.rst

 .. important::

-    Before submitting, make sure all your work is committed and pushed to a non-master branch.
+    Before submitting, make sure all your work is committed and pushed to the ``submission`` branch.

 .. caution::